-Information governance, or IG, is the effective management of any information that an enterprise creates, stores or transmits, particularly in digital format.
-This includes the project on the office desktop to the work email that’s accessed from a personal mobile device.
+Information governance, or IG, is the effective management of any and all information that an enterprise creates, stores or transmits, particularly in digital format.
+In 2021 this includes everything from the project on the office desktop, email that’s accessed from a personal mobile device to social media conversations and wearable technology.
 Having a successful IG plan in place can be a tremendous benefit to any organization.
 Yet, IG is more than just a workplace productivity tool; establishing and maintaining IG compliance is critical to general counsel as well, for five very important reasons.

 1. Assurance of Meeting Document Retention Guidelines

 One of the motivations for putting information governance in place at all is to ensure that counsel is not backed into the position of representing clients who may have violated any applicable document retention guidelines.
 IG policy should cover the entire lifecycle of any intellectual property, from inception to deep storage, protecting projects and information at every stage from hazards such as data corruption or unauthorized access.

 The discovery process is typically the most involved and time-consuming (not to mention the most expensive) aspect of any litigation action.
 In the event of legal proceedings that do necessitate ediscovery, having an information governance policy already in place allows general counsel to more easily find applicable evidence and data, granting a tremendous savings on billing to clients as well as limiting lengthy time investment for counsel.

 When establishing a chain of custody for any file, document or email, information governance removes any doubts the court and opposing counsel may hold over the possibility of alteration or tampering, either during copying or analysis.
 Case loss to something as simple as mishandling of digital evidence can be devastating for general counsel, and is largely preventable with comprehensive IG.

 4. Defensible, Repeatable Processes